 In a series of experiments conducted in the early 1900s, Ivan Pavlov showed that dogs could be conditioned to salivate every time they heard a bell.

 His studies were a major discovery in behavioral psychology because they showed that specific stimuli could be used to anticipate behavior.
 This has since been referred to as classical conditioning.

 The behaviorist movement that emerged in 1913 was largely informed by Pavlov’s studies.

 One of the fundamental ideas of classical conditioning is the idea that you can make children do anything you want.
 In any event, this idea was strongly supported by John Watson, founder of the behaviorist movement:

 “Give me a dozen healthy infants, well-formed, and my own specified world to bring them up in and I’ll guarantee to take anyone at random and train him to become any type of specialist I might select – doctor, lawyer, artist, merchant-chief and, yes, even beggar-man and thief, regardless of his talents, penchants, tendencies, abilities, vocations and the race of his ancestors”.

 Pavlov’s studies were a huge contribution to the classical conditioning theory because they showed that it is possible to control behavior.

-Indeed, it is now a commonly accepted fact that by rewarding positive behavior, you reinforce it, and by punishing negative behavior, you suppress it – the “carrot and the stick” theory of motivation.
+We now know that by rewarding positive behavior, you reinforce it, and by punishing negative behavior, you suppress it – the “carrot and the stick” theory of motivation.

 As is often the case, however, things are not always black and white.

 A growing number of researchers now argue that negative reinforcement is much too often mistaken for punishment and that this can have negative consequences that far outweigh short-term gains.